Cooking fire safety

 Good habits to reduce the risk of fire in your home

-- Keep the oven, hob and grill clean – built-up fat and bits of food can start a fire
+- Keep the oven, hob and grill clean.
+A build up of fat and grease can easily catch fire

-- Check that the toaster is clean and well away from curtains and empty the crumb tray regularly
+- Check toasters are clean and placed away from curtains and kitchen roll

 Cooking with oil

 You need to be especially careful when you are deep-fat frying or cooking with oil because hot oil can catch fire easily.
 Make sure you:

 - Don’t fill a chip pan or other deep-fat fryer more than one-third full of oil

 - Use a thermostat-controlled deep-fat fryer, which will make sure the fat doesn’t get too hot

 Fire safety equipment for the kitchen